How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 Cheap riads for sale in Marrakech are cheap for a reason.
 Usually that reason is structural damage, an impossibly difficult location for deliveries, or a legal title that is a mess.

+A riad listed at €95,000 sounds like an amazing deal until you realize the renovation will cost €220,000 and take three years.
 Before you get excited about any property needing work, speak to at least two local contractors about realistic costs.
 Not estimates from agents who want to make the deal work.
 Actual builders who will give you real numbers.

 Not Having a Local Bank Account Before You Start

-You need a Moroccan bank account to receive the funds transfer document I mentioned earlier.
+You need a Moroccan bank account to receive the fund transfer document I mentioned earlier.
 Opening one as a non-resident is possible but takes time.
 Start this process before you need it.
+Attijariwafa Bank and CIH Bank both have experience handling non-resident foreign buyer accounts.
+Bring your passport, proof of address from your home country, and be prepared for some paperwork.

 Ignoring the Rental License Question